What is SQL Server Data Masking?

 SQL Server Data Masking with Satori

 Satori Universal Masking is using data classification in conjunction with dynamic masking.
-Users can define which transformations they wish to apply on any data type instead of columns.
-It works across SQL server and other data stores such as Azure Synapse, Snowflake and AWS Redshift.
+Users can define which transformations they wish to apply on any data type instead of being applied to specific columns.
+It works across SQL server and other data stores such as Azure Synapse, Snowflake, Postgres, Mysql and AWS Redshift.

 For example, instead of defining a masking policy on each column in a SQL server table where an email address is stored, Satori users can define that once and for all by specifying how they want email addresses to be masked.
 This significantly reduces the burden of maintaining a masking solution.